AnnieDoDo/WiFiGuard_Intelligent_Wireless_Network_Analysis/README.md

 ```
 ### Capture EAPOL Packets

-EAPOL (Extensible Authentication Protocol Over LAN) packets contain handshake encryption data required to decrypt encrypted Wi-Fi traffic in a PCAP file.
+&nbsp;&nbsp;&nbsp;&nbsp;EAPOL (Extensible Authentication Protocol Over LAN) packets contain handshake encryption data required to decrypt encrypted Wi-Fi traffic in a PCAP file.
 Therefore, it is necessary to disconnect the connection between the access point (AP) and the host device, then reconnect to capture the handshake packets.

-* How to observe whether packets could be decrypted by Wireshark? <br><br>
+#### How to observe whether packets could be decrypted by Wireshark? <br>
    Edit -> Preference -> Protocols -> IEEE 802.11 -> Enable decryption (v) + Decryption keys [Edit...] -> [+] wpa-pwd | password:ssid
    <img src="images/wpa.png" alt="Network Diagram" width="500"> <br>

-* How to disconnect the host network or create attack packets, and check for the EAPOL packets?
+#### How to disconnect the host network or create attack packets, and check for the EAPOL packets?
+(3 ways)
-   * Replay Deauthentication Packets
+1. Replay Deauthentication Packets
    1. Open Wireshark
    2. Click on Wifi icon for disconnection and re-connection in your system
    3. Save as pcap file by Wireshark
-      4. Export selected deauthentication packets from Wireshark
+   4. Export selected deauthentication packets from Wireshark and save as pcap
    5. Change your pcap file name in disauthentication.py
    6. Run disauthentication.py, it will resend the deauthentication packets <br>
-   * Aireplay-ng Tool <br>
+2. Aireplay-ng Tool <br>
       ```
       sudo aireplay-ng --deauth 1 -a [AP MAC] -c [host MAC] wlan1
       ```